adam-perez/ffmpeg_server/README.md

 ```

 ## Running the server
-Open a terminal and run:
+Open a terminal to `src/` and run:
 ```
 flask --app server run
 ```